mideactive/alx-low_level_programming/0x00-hello_world/README.md

 **.
 Problem solved ...**

- ### TASK (8) :- Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the                       standard error.
+ ### [101-quote](https://github.com/mideactive/alx-low_level_programming/blob/master/0x00-hello_world/101-quote.c) :- Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the                       standard error.

                .
 You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts .
 Your program should return 1